Missing something? Email us, and we’ll look at updating it.

 We use Personal Data for the following purposes:

-Marketing: If you have consented, we may use your Personal Data to contact you to tell you about products or services we believe may be of interest to you.
-You may opt out of receiving emails by following the instructions contained in each promotional email we send you.
-In addition, if at any time you do not wish to receive future marketing communications, you may contact us.
+Marketing: Mojo uses the ‘soft opt-in’ principle in relation to marketing messages on the lawful basis of our legitimate interests.
+If you have not opted out, we may use your Personal Data to contact you to tell you about relevant similar products or services we believe may be of interest to you.
+You may opt out of receiving emails by following the instructions when giving your details to Mojo or contained in each promotional email we send you.
+In addition, if at any time you do not wish to receive future marketing communications, you may contact us at firstname.lastname@example.org.
 If you unsubscribe from our marketing lists, you will no longer receive marketing communications but we will continue to contact you regarding management of your account, as applicable, other administrative matters, and to respond to your requests.

 In certain circumstances we may share your Personal Data with third parties without further notice to you, unless required by the law, as set forth below: